14 Best Cities in Eastern Europe

 The city can get very crowded in summer, but this is also a great time to enjoy the outdoor cafés, have a picnic with a view on Kampa Park (home to some very famous and quirky art installations), or catch live music and events on the Naplavka riverbank.

-On rainy days, the city's many museums and galleries are a must-see, and there are also Cold War bunkers, plenty of theaters and concert halls, and the stunning Strahov Library (considered one of the most beautiful in the world) to explore.
+On rainy days, the city's many museums and galleries are a must-see (don't miss the museum dedicated to Prague-native Franz Kafka), and there are also Cold War bunkers, plenty of theaters and concert halls, and the stunning Strahov Library (considered one of the most beautiful in the world) to explore.

 Accommodation: Where to Stay in Prague: Best Areas & Hotels

 2. Tallin, Estonia

 Located right on the coast, with open views over the blue water of the Gulf of Finland, Tallin is a city that knows how to mix the old and the new very well.
 Over the past decade, Estonia has become a haven for entrepreneurs, and the growing business center of the city - with its many trendy shopping centers and restaurants - is proof of it.